jkburges/zombodb-cookbook/README.md

 ## Requirements
 * vagrant
 * virtualbox (or some other provider)
+* vagrant plugins:
-* vagrant-berkshelf plugin
+  * vagrant-berkshelf
-* vagrant-omnibus plugin
+  * vagrant-omnibus
+  * vagrant-cachier (optional)

 ## Quickstart

-Simply running `vagrant up` will configure a virtual machine following the [ZomboDB installation instructions](https://github.com/zombodb/zombodb/blob/master/INSTALL.md), at which point you will be able to follow the [tutorial](https://github.com/zombodb/zombodb/blob/master/TUTORIAL.md)
+Simply running `vagrant up` will configure a virtual machine following the [ZomboDB installation instructions](https://github.com/zombodb/zombodb/blob/master/INSTALL.md), at which point you will be able to follow the [tutorial](https://github.com/zombodb/zombodb/blob/master/TUTORIAL.md).